 - What do your packages include?

-My packages start at $1800 for 6 hours of coverage and all packages include a complimentary 45-60 minute engagement session, 10% off of prints and products, unlimited pre-wedding consultations to discuss wedding timeline and specific shots requested, a custom designed Save the Date and Thank You Card, and professional editing of each image (color and lighting correction).
-Additional packages include discounts on add-on services such as bridal portrait and boudoir sessions.
+My packages start at $2200 for 6 hours of coverage and all packages include a complimentary 45-60 minute engagement session, 10% off of prints and products, unlimited pre-wedding consultations to discuss wedding timeline and specific shots requested, a custom designed Save the Date and Thank You Card, and professional editing of each image (color and lighting correction).
+Additional packages include discounts on add-on services such as a second shooter.
 Please contact me for a full list of pricing and services!

 - What is your photography style with regard to shooting and editing?